 Want to make a new R&D tax credit claim, or review a recent claim

-At ForrestBrown we specialise solely in R&D tax relief.
-This means that we’re often able to uncover R&D expenditure in engineering project that other advisers miss.
+At ForrestBrown we specialise in R&D tax relief.
+This means that we’re often able to uncover R&D expenditure in engineering projects that other advisers miss.
 It also means that we know what not to include in a claim, minimising your risk of a challenge from HMRC.

 Are you an accountant advising engineering firms?